cedricpradalier/trackman-repair/README.md

 ![Repair Step 4](images/trackman_4.jpg)

 5) possibly insert the rigidifying blocks at the center (seen in the picture here, design at [https://www.thingiverse.com/thing:3416522]), reroute the cable, reassemble plastic casing, and you can test the buttons.
 If some of them are still double clicking, you're probably good for changing the corresponding switch.

+## Troubleshooting
+In one of my mice, I found that one of the button was a bit hard to click after reassembling the mouse.
+I unscrewed the center screw (the one below the sticker) by one turn, and it became comfortable again.
+Given that there are 5 screws holding the mouse case, this is a sufficient fix.